 Estimates & ForecastsThe development of estimates and costs forecasts.

 CoordinationCoordination of budgets across an organization.
-For example, if marketing is planning a big spend to promote a product they will confirm that operations has a budget to produce the product.
-Financial calculations that show how spending will result in benefits.
+For example, if marketing is planning a big spend to promote a product they will confirm that operations has a budget to produce the product. benefits.
 For example, a return on investment analysis for a project.

 Roles & ResponsibilitiesIdentifying people who are accountable and responsible for the budget and related activities such as procurement.